opsit-io/opsit-explang-docs/docs/explang-lisp.md

   (println "x is not all digits"))
 ```

-Since the emplicit boolean value of an empty string is false, so if regexp matches
+Since the implicit Boolean value of an empty string is false, so if regexp matches
 empty string, you need to explicitly test that the returned value is not null:

 ```lisp